ab_io_type/

 32 u16::from_ne_bytes(1u16.to_le_bytes()) == 1u16,

-33 "Only little-endian platform supported"
+33 "Only little-endian platform is supported"

 34 );